Copyright © Giulia Skye 2021

 Glancing at the pile of food on Cassie’s plate, Seb scooped up more on to his and grabbed some cutlery.

 “There’s a lot we need to discuss,” he told her.
-And her punctuality would definitely be one of them.
-He’d nearly had heart failure at the thought of her not showing up today, not to mention for tomorrow’s inaugural dinner when his position as Sports Ambassador would be officially announced in front of campaign sponsors.
+Her punctuality, for one.
+He’d nearly had heart failure at the thought of her not showing up today, not to mention for tomorrow’s inaugural dinner when his position as Sports Ambassador would be officially announced in front of campaign sponsors and the press.
 “We need to get a few things straight between us.”

 “Look, Jimmy said you might be nervous, and I really hope that’s not why you were late, but seriously, don’t worry.”
 He gave her his most reassuring smile, totally understanding her anxiety.
 After all, pretending to be a virtual stranger’s girlfriend wasn’t an everyday occurrence and he was more than a little nervous about this arrangement himself.
 “From what he’s told me about you, I think you’ll be great and I promise you, I don’t bite.”